Welcome to the Safari

 Green season usually lasts from late November until early March and features hot sunny days averaging 20C to 38C, with occasional, cooling afternoon thundershowers.
 Dry season runs from late May to early October.
 In June to August, winter temperatures can plummet as low as 0C at night with daily highs of around 27C.

-I want a free quote for this Rental property
+I want a free quote for this Safari Lodge Trip

 Chief's Camp Safari